castiron/FormLogic/README.md

 * `maximum` - The value must be equal or below the value in the `data-maximum` property.
 * `number` - The value must be an integer or float.
 * `confirm` - The value must match the value of the element specified by `data-confirm-target`

-Stripe validators (see below for details):
-* `stripe-number` - Credit card validation
+* `phone` - Simple phone validation (mostly just length, ignores non digits)
+* `length` - Used with `data-min` and/or `data-max` to check string lengths

+Credit card validators:
-* `stripe-cvc` - Credit card security code validation
+* `card-number` - Credit card validation; checks against patterns of major credit card companies
-* `stripe-expiry` - Credit card expiration validation
+* `card-cvc` - Credit card security code validation; checks 3 or 4 digits long

-At some point, custom validators will also be accepted.

 #### `data-message`

 This property determines what the error message should be if the input value is invalid.
 Using `data-message` is fine if there is only one validator.
 However, to give a more specific error, you can have different messages for different validators.
 You just have to add the validator name to the `data-message` property.
 For example, `data-message-email` will only show if the email is not properly validated and `data-message-required` show if the value is empty.

 If you want to use the same error message for all validators, then, by all means, use `data-message`.
 However, using `data-message` means that all validators except `required` will show that message if there's an error.
 So, the only time you can use `data-message` with other messages is with `data-message-required`.

 For example, the error will be 'Please provide a year', if nothing is provided.
 And if there is a value and it's invalid, the error will be 'Please provide a _valid_ year in the future.'

     <input type="text" class="exp-year" data-hint="YYYY"
            data-validate="required number minimum maximum"